MammothGrowth/.github/pull_request_template.md

 - [ ] Updated Models
 - [ ] Config Change

+### What issue is this PR meant to fix?
+*Describe the bug/enhancement/request from a business perspective.
+Ie:  Explain the problem*

 ### Provide any context to assist the reviewer and a speedy PR turnaround:
 - [ ] *NONE!
 I do not want my PR to be reviewed in a timely fashion!*